jamie-ralph/data-career-analysis/README.md

 #### Do salaries increase with age, or is it about experience?

-We would expect that salaries will increase with age and years of professional experience as respondents move into more senior developer roles.
+We would expect that salaries will increase with age and years of professional experience as respondents move into more senior roles.
 The ridge plots below show that age and years of professional coding are distributed non-normally with a positive skew.
 Typically we can log-transform skewed variables to make them more suitable for fitting statistical models.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- --> <br>